One of those not-so-secret secret spots, Golden Gai is a collection of mismatched, tumbledown bars lining alleyways in a darkened corner of Shinjuku.

-Wandering through the sketchy streets of Kabukicho, wind through the touts and ignore the calls for the more unsavory drinking spots and instead head to Golden Gai, the forgotten corner of normally neon Shinjuku.
+Wandering through the slightly sketchy streets of red-light district Kabukichō, wind through the touts and ignore the calls for the more unsavory drinking spots.
+Instead head to Golden Gai, a charmingly scruffy part of the normally neon-lit Shinjuku.

-There are well over 200 bars to choose from and knowing where to start is easier said than done.
-You may want to take a couple of things into consideration though: some bars do have signs saying ‘no foreigners’, ‘no tourists’ or ‘regulars only’— which is their right.
-With space for only a few customers, some wish to keep their few seats free for regulars who will spend the evening rather than bar-hopping tourists who will have one drink, loiter and leave.
-Take notice of the signs and choose somewhere else— after all, you’re not exactly short of alternatives.
+There are over 200 bars to choose from and knowing where to start is easier said than done.
+You may want to take a couple of things into consideration though: some bars do have signs saying “no foreigners”, “no tourists,” or “regulars only” — which, though you may disagree, is their right.
+With space for only a few customers, some wish to keep their seats free for regulars who will spend the evening rather than bar-hopping tourists who might have one drink, loiter, and leave.
+So take notice of the signs and choose somewhere more welcoming — after all, you’re not exactly short of friendly alternatives here.

-If you see an English menu or catch the eye of a friendly bartender, head on in.
+Generally, if you see an English menu or catch the eye of a friendly bartender, you can head on in.
 There are also cover charges at some establishments, undoubtedly to help the bar-hopping issue, but they are clearly marked on doors and many bars are free to enter.

-There are plenty of food spots if you look hard enough, some offering restaurant experiences while some offer a more relaxed environment.
-Head to second-floor noodle joint Nagi for some tasty ramen or Bistro Pavo for home-made pastas and risottos or follow the alleys until you see the signs for unlimited miso soup.
+There are a decent selection of food spots if you look hard enough in Golden Gai, some offering restaurant experiences, while others offer a more relaxed environment.
+Head to second-floor noodle joint Nagi for some tasty niboshi-based ramen, or Bistro Pavo for homemade pastas and risottos (the daily dish is ¥800).

-While half the fun is picking your own bar from the myriad options, if you feel a bit intimidated by it all and want some suggestions on where to start, then look no further:
+While half the fun is picking your own bar from the many options, if it’s your first time to visit and you feel a bit intimidated by it all and want some suggestions on where to start, then look no further:

-Albatross: A stylish merge of Edwardian and Gothic, with gilded mirrors, chandeliers, stag heads and the odd disco ball, it is rumored to have once been a brothel.
-This two-floor bar with a makeshift roof terrace has room for small groups as well as the counter seats for couples and individuals.
+A stylish merger of Edwardian and Gothic, with gilded mirrors, chandeliers, stag heads, and the odd disco ball, Albatross is rumored to have once been a brothel.
+This two-floor bar with a makeshift roof terrace has room for small groups, as well as counter seats for couples and individuals.
 The staff are really friendly and there’s always an interesting selection of drinks, from Darjeeling liquor to homemade plum tequila.
-The have a 500-yen cover charge per person, but you do get snacks for it.
+They have a ¥500 cover charge per person, but you do get snacks for it.

 The golden rules of Golden Gai

-The more general rule of “when in Rome” still applies, even when drinking, and is especially important in small bars like this.
+The more general rule of “when in Rome” still applies in Golden Gai, even when drinking, and is especially important in small bars like these.
 We don’t need to tell you to be conscientious revelers, but keep in mind that there will be no qualms about chucking you out if you make it uncomfortable for other customers.
-There are rules within individual bars, some normal (like seating charges), and some less so (like 5,000-yen sleeping charges), but you’ll always be warned by the staff beforehand so don’t worry.
+There are rules within individual bars, some normal (like seating charges), and some less so (like ¥5,000 sleeping charges), but you’ll always be warned by the staff and/or signs beforehand — so don’t worry.